nickbabcock/collectd-rust-plugin/README.md

 ## Benchmarking Overhead

-To measure the overhead of adapting Collectd's datatypes when writing and reporting values:
+To measure the overhead of adapting collectd's datatypes when writing and reporting values:

 ```bash
 cargo bench --features stub